apollographql/rover-init-starters/add-mcp/README.md

-# Get Claude to Work with Your API
+# Connect AI Assistants to Your API

-**Give Claude instant access to your data and services in 5 minutes.** No GraphQL knowledge required.
+**Give your AI assistant instant access to your data and services in 5 minutes.** No GraphQL knowledge required.

 ## ⚡ What You'll Get

-Claude will be able to:
+Your AI assistant will be able to:
 - **Query your data** ("Show me users from last week")
 - **Trigger actions** ("Create a new order for customer X")
 - **Check status** ("Is the payment service healthy?")